 As if all of these factors weren’t enough, altitude also plays a role.
 Generally speaking, the higher your location is, the earlier the Sun will rise, and the later it will set, compared to when it would for the same location if it were at sea level.
 An easy way to determine what effect altitude has is to remember than sunrise will be one minute earlier for every mile of altitude, and that sunset will be later by the same amount.

-If you check page 126 of the 2021 Farmers’ Almanac, here’s how to adjust the sunrise and sunset times listed in the Almanac’s Calendar Pages (pp. 138-148) to your location.
+If you check page 124 of Farmers’ Almanac 2023, here’s how to adjust the sunrise and sunset times listed in the Almanac’s Calendar Pages (pp. 128-158) to your location.
 To find your exact location coordinates, try this finder.